-From up to down matters more and nearly every backcountry tour will have at least one of these types of transitions.
+From up to down matters more, and nearly every backcountry tour will have at least one of these types of transitions.
 Many skiers regularly take their skins off without having to take off their skis.
-A binding that allows you to do this is an advantage, particularly while in deep snow, where if you step down with a "ski-less" foot, you will plunge up to your hip (we've all been there) in snow.
+A binding that allows you to do this is an advantage, particularly while in deep, soft snow, where if you step down with a "ski-less" foot, you will plunge that leg to your hip.

 The Atomic Backland Tour transitions pretty easily but requires an extra step with the brakes.
 The brakes must be manipulated by hand every time you switch from down to up or vice versa.
+You can also buy and mount this award winner without brakes.
 The Fritschi Tecton snapped between walk and tour mode very easily, whether below our feet or in our hands.
-Transitions with the Top Pick Black Diamond Helio are quick and easy.
+Transitions with the Black Diamond Helio, Plum R170, and Pika are quick and easy.

 Depending on where you ski and how much springtime touring and ski mountaineering you do, ski crampons can matter a tremendous amount or very little.
-We find ourselves rarely bringing ski crampons mid-winter while conditions are consistently cold, and we are often skiing at or below treeline while basically looking for powder.
+We find ourselves rarely bringing ski crampons mid-winter while conditions are consistently cold, and we are often skiing at or below treeline while basically looking for only powder snow.
 However, once the melt-freeze cycle starts and you start thinking about skiing corn or higher elevation mountains, ski crampons can save you a tremendous amount of effort.
-In very windy climates (High Sierra, California, you listening?), you will use ski crampons all year long.
+In very windy climates (High Sierra, California, you listening?
+Also, Colorado 14ers skiers, you dig?), you will use ski crampons all year long.
 Ease of use rating considers the option and complication of employing ski crampons.

 While weight is a factor regarding touring performance, we kept it separate for our OutdoorGearLab scoring purposes.
 More than most other types of gear, the difference in weight from one binding to another is quite large.
 Look at the 3.2 pounds difference between our review's lightest binding, the Black Diamond Helio (.8 pounds), and the heaviest, the Salomon Shift (4.0 pounds).
 That 3.2 pounds of difference is the weight of a tent!
 The Salomon, while the heaviest in our review, isn't even the heaviest touring binding on the market, nor is the Helio the lightest.
 Overall, touring on lighter bindings is noticeably easier.
 The old saying of "A pound on your foot is like five on your back" runs at least slightly true, as people can endure noticeably more vertical gain with less weight on their feet.

-There is a significant difference among tech bindings, especially when comparing our Editors' Choice, the Atomic Backland Tour (1.8 pounds), to the Marker Kingpin (3.2 pounds), and the G3 Ion LT (2.1 pounds).
-The Kingpin and Tecton have all the same major features as the Backland but weigh much much more.
-The G3 includes fewer features and weighs more.
+There is a significant difference among tech bindings, especially when comparing a top-performer like the Atomic Backland Tour (1.8 pounds) to the Marker Kingpin (3.2 pounds), and the Black Diamond Tecton (3.1 pounds).
+The Kingpin and Tecton have all the same major features as the Backland but weigh much, much more.

 In scoring weight, we took the raw data and adjusted it for features.
 To compare "apples to apples", we corrected for optional add-ons.
 For instance, some bindings have optional brakes.
 When we tested with the brakes, their weight is indicated in the raw weight data.